PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 But the Boltac she knew was no longer there.
 The rational, calculating, cunning merchant who stuck his neck out for nobody was not the same creature who lungs burned and heart pumped as his feet churned the dirt of the street.
 That Boltac was lifting the axe and imagining it cleaving Dimsbury from neck to breastbone.
 That Boltac didn't hear it coming until it was too late.

 If it had been a man on a horse riding him down, he would have heard him coming from a week away.
-But the pads of a wolf on the cobbles?
-He only realized his mistake when it was too late.
-The wolves fangs sank into his shoulder and lifted him from the ground at a dead run.
+But the pads of a wolf on the cobblestones?
+He  realized his mistake when it was too late.
+The wolf's fangs sank into his shoulder and lifted him from the ground at a dead run.
 "HORRRRRRRRRRRRRRK!" cried the triumphant orc.

-In pain and animal rage, Boltac slashed blindly with the axe.
+In pain and with animal rage, Boltac slashed blindly with the axe.
 He felt the edge sink deep into the wolf's neck.
 He heard it grunt in pain.
 The pressure in his shoulder went away as the wolf let go.
 Wolf, Orc and Shopkeeper tumbled across the cobblestones and landed in heap.
-Somehow, Botac had kept his grip on the axe.
+Somehow, Boltac had kept his grip on the axe.

-In a haze, he say Asarah struggling with with Dimsbury.
+In a haze, he watched Asarah struggling with Dimsbury.
 She was shouting, but the only thing Boltac could hear was the pounding of his own heart.
 He pulled himself from beneath the wolf, tried to stand and failed.
 His knee folded sideways underneath him.
 The pain from the second fall was worse than the first.
 Clutching the axe, he started to crawl.

-Behind him, the Orc recovered his feet and his pike.
-He cocked his head sideways at this strange man crawling towards master.
+Behind him, the Orc got to his feed and recovered his pike.
+He cocked his head sideways at this strange man crawling towards Master.
 Then he lifted his weapon and went to finish him.

 "Hold!" commanded Dimsbury.
 The Orc stayed the final blow.